-Indicates ownership of less than 1% of the outstanding shares of our Common Stock.
+\\ Indicates ownership of less than 1% of the outstanding shares of our Common Stock.

 - (1) This table is based upon information supplied by the Selling Stockholders.
-While the Company believes the information is accurate as of May 25, 2021, changes in beneficial ownership may have occurred that were not reported to the Company and therefore some of the information may not be accurate as of the date hereof.
+Although we believe the information is accurate as of May 25, 2021, changes in beneficial ownership may have occurred that were not reported to us and therefore some of the information may not be accurate as of the date hereof.
 We have determined beneficial ownership in accordance with the rules of the SEC.
-Beneficial ownership includes the Unit Shares held by the Selling Stockholders and shares issuable upon exercise of the Warrants.
-Except as indicated by the footnotes below, we believe, based on the information furnished to us, that the Selling Stockholders named in the table above have sole voting and investment power with respect to all shares of Common Stock that they beneficially own, subject to applicable community property laws.
-Applicable percentages are based on 127,221,416 shares of Common Stock outstanding on May 31, 2021, 2021, adjusted as required by rules promulgated by the SEC. - (2) Beneficial ownership includes (i) 3,753,713 Unit Shares and 1,876,856 Warrant Shares; (ii) 7,500,000 shares of our Common Stock; and (iii) 7,500,000 shares issuable upon exercise of warrants at \$0.60 per share.
+Beneficial ownership includes the Unit Shares and the Warrant Shares.
+Except as indicated by the footnotes below, we believe, based on the information furnished to us, that the Selling Stockholders named in the table above have sole voting and investment power with respect to all shares of Common Stock that they beneficially own.
+Applicable percentages are based on 127,221,416 shares of Common Stock outstanding on May 31, 2021, adjusted as required by rules promulgated by the SEC. - (2) Beneficial ownership includes (i) 3,753,713 Unit Shares and 1,876,856 Warrant Shares; (ii) 7,500,000 shares of our Common Stock; and (iii) 7,500,000 shares issuable upon exercise of warrants at \$0.60 per share.
 Navy Capital Green Fund, LP is a Delaware limited partnership, of which Navy Capital Green Management, LLC, a New York limited liability company, is the investment manager.
 The investment manager has shared power with Chetan Gulati, John Kaden and Sean Stiefel, the managers of the investment manager, to vote and dispose of the shares. - (3) Beneficial ownership includes (i) 15,014,857 Unit Shares and 7,507,428 Warrant Shares; (ii) 6,250,000 shares of our Common Stock; and (iii) 6,250,000 shares issuable upon exercise of warrants at \$0.60 per share.
 Navy Capital Green Co-Invest Fund, LLC is a Delaware limited liability company, of which Navy Capital Green Management, LLC, a New York limited liability company, is the investment manager.
 The investment manager has shared power with Chetan Gulati, John Kaden and Sean Stiefel, the managers of the investment manager, to vote and dispose of the shares. - (4) Beneficial ownership includes (i) 1,997,003 Unit Shares and 998,501 Warrant Shares; and (ii) 1,205,973 shares of our Common Stock.